mikeinspace/stamps/Key-Burn.md

 <code>020202020202020202020202020202020202020202020202020202020202020202</code>
 <code>030303030303030303030303030303030303030303030303030303030303030303</code>

-We strongly advise other minting services looking to implement Key Burn to use one of the addresses above or work closely with the STAMP protocol developers to ensure that a consolidated list of burn addresses is maintained as we will be badging #Bitcoin Stamps in a future update on STAMPCHAIN.IO.
+We strongly advise other minting services looking to implement Key Burn to use one of the addresses above or work closely with the STAMP protocol developers to ensure that a consolidated list of burn addresses is maintained as we will be badging Bitcoin Stamps in a future update on STAMPCHAIN.IO.

 # Badging #

-In a future release, #Bitcoin Stamps will have 1 of 3 designations based on the state of the spendable outputs and key availability:
+In a future release, Bitcoin Stamps will have 1 of 3 designations based on the state of the spendable outputs and key availability:

-* Spent Outputs (Art will likely be blacked-out or faded but numbering will remain instact)
+* Spent Outputs (Art will likely be blacked-out or faded but numbering will remain intact)
 * Unspent Outputs; Key Available
 * Unspent Outputs; Key Burned